 In Tauranga, you start by enrolling in the Diploma in Design (Graphic) Level 6 with Bay of Plenty Polytechnic.
 Papers equivalent to University 100 and 200 Level papers in Computer Graphic Design are included within the DipDesign (Graphic) L6.
 Once you complete the DipDesign (Graphic) L6 (with a B average), you can then apply to enrol in the University's 300 level papers offered in Hamilton.

-300 level papers specialise in contemporary approaches to design, both theoretical and in a wide range of practical applications that include web design and commerce, interactivity, motion graphics, introductory games and animation, identity and branding, social graphics and real-world design through an intern project.
+300 level papers specialise in contemporary approaches to design, both theoretically and in a wide range of practical applications that include web design and commerce, interactivity, motion graphics, introductory games and animation, identity and branding, social graphics and real-world design through an intern project.
 Computer Graphic Design study culminates in the final semester 300 level Degree Project.
-This self-designed project allows students to explore and formalise the skills which they have learnt in their three year programme.
+This self-designed project allows you to explore and formalise the skills which you have learnt in your three year programme.

 Read more about studying Computer Graphic Design with the University of Waikato, Hamilton campus.